 Reading while high can be tough to start, however.

-But with extra effort in removing myself from all the ‘marvelous’ distractions (tech, social media and etc), the experience i get from reading while stoned is WELL worth it.
+But with extra effort in removing myself from all the ‘marvellous’ distractions (tech, social media and etc), the experience you get from reading while stoned is WELL worth it.

-Just imagine your favorite stories becoming more vivid than any screen, taking on a life all their own as you re-examine profound premises, unusual characters and lively dialogue with a brand new perspective.
+Just imagine your favourite stories becoming more vivid than any screen, taking on a life all their own as you re-examine profound premises, unusual characters and lively dialogue with a brand new perspective.

 Imagine soaking and embracing the wisdom from the many different experiences writers and experts have to offer.
-The subtleties.
 The little details our busy minds easily miss and overlook.

-And if you’re not really looking to be stimulated in an imaginatively, reading while high is a great way to decompress, since the activity is like being in a meditative state.
+And if you’re not really looking to be stimulated imaginatively, reading while high is a great way to decompress, since the activity is akin to being in a meditative state.

-So if you’re looking for things to read while high, grab a blanket, grab your preferred method of cannabis consumption and relax somewhere comfy, as we provide you with our top 5 books to read while high.
+So, if you’re looking for things to read while high, grab a blanket, grab your preferred method of cannabis consumption and relax somewhere comfy, as we provide you with our top 5 books.

 Reading While High: 5 Books That Will Enhance Your Experience

-If a book doesn’t interest you initially, we recommend you to look past your instinctual biases and judgements!
-These authors are masters at their kraft.
+If a book doesn’t interest you initially, we recommend you look past your instinctual biases and judgements!
+These authors are masters at their craft.